Plain English Summary

 Background and study aims

 Up to 1 child in 5 has eczema.
 Many of these children are successfully treated by creams or medicines.
 However, a small number of these children have such severe eczema that the available medicines are unable to control it.
 Other children have side effects from the medication, so that they cannot continue to take it.
-The purpose of the study is to see if a new medication, Xolair (also known as omalizumab or anti-IgE), can help children with severe eczema, who have not responded to other available treatments.
+The aim of this study is to see if a new medication, Xolair (also known as omalizumab or anti-IgE), can help children with severe eczema, who have not responded to other available treatments.

 Who can participate?